WaruiAlfred/animal-shelter/README.md

-# My pet
+# Animal shelter
-#### It displays people's pets., JUly 6,2021
+#### It displays pets which are offered for adoption., JUly 11,2021
 #### By **Alfred Warui**
 ##
-This page describes my pet.A black dog which was born on March 3,2017.He is surely man's best friend.
+This page displays all kinds of pets available for adoption.
 ## Setup/Installation Requirements:
 * Ubuntu Operating System
 * Stable internet connection